barwein/BayesProxyNets/README.md

 - `hsgp/`: contains the code to run the HSGP algorithm based on NumPyro implementation.
 - `Data_analysis/`: contains the code to run the data analysis on the Paluck et el.
 (2016) study.

-## Data Availability
-The data used in the data analysis is available at the following link: https://www.icpsr.umich.edu/web/ICPSR/studies/37070

 ## Software Requirements
 The code is written in Python 3.11.
 The following packages are required to run the code:
 - numpy, jax, torch, numpyro, pyro, scipy, pandas, matplotlib, seaborn, networkx, tqdm, os, itertools, time, pyreadr